networkop/tkng/content/cni/cilium.md

 ### SNAT functionality

-Although Cilium supports eBPF-based masquerading, in the current lab this functionality had to be disabled due its reliance on the [Host-Reachable Service](https://docs.cilium.io/en/v1.9/gettingstarted/host-services/#host-services) feature which is [known](https://docs.cilium.io/en/v1.9/gettingstarted/kind/#troubleshooting) to have problems with kind.
+Although Cilium supports eBPF-based masquerading, in the current lab this functionality had to be disabled due to its reliance on the [Host-Reachable Service](https://docs.cilium.io/en/v1.9/gettingstarted/host-services/#host-services) feature which is [known](https://docs.cilium.io/en/v1.9/gettingstarted/kind/#troubleshooting) to have problems with kind.

 In our case Cilium falls back to traditional IPTables-based masquerading of external traffic: